tldr-pages/tldr/pages/linux/ssh.md

 # ssh

-> Create a secure link to a remote machine for remote administration
+> Create a secure link to a remote machine for remote administration.
 > More information: <https://manned.org/ssh>.

 - Simple SSH into a remote machine/server: